srikrishnavansi/critino/README.md

 ## **Contributing**

 We welcome contributions!
-If you’d like to contribute to Critino, please follow these steps:
+If you’d like to contribute to Critino:

+- [Read the API Contribution Guide](CONTRIBUTING.md) for setup and workflows.
+- Currently you can run and contribute to the API independently from the database and frontend.
+- Frontend/database guides are in progress – stay tuned!

+### Please follow these steps

 1. Fork the repository.
 2. Create a new branch for your feature or bugfix.
 3. Submit a pull request with a detailed description of your changes.

-For major changes, please open an issue first to discuss the proposed changes.